 With the latest technology innovations, virtual reality will soon become a thing of the past as brands foray into offering augmented reality devices and that too through eyewear…

 With smart glasses bound to grow in popularity, pretty soon the demand for more innovations in the wearable technology category is guaranteed to increase.
-In fact, wearable technology is the next big thing when it comes to the future of gadgets.
 Brands like Google and Samsung made the initial foray long time ago and it is not going to be long before the results of their efforts will dominate the industry.

-A common notion among people is that by 2020 smartphones will be replaced by smart contact lenses, eyewear, watches and in-ear audio plugs, etc. Simply put, these will be devices that communicate with wearable computers.
-In the near future, the numbers of wearables around us will be substantial.
+A common notion among people is that by 2020 smartphones will be replaced by smart contact lenses, eyewear, watches and in-ear audio plugs, etc. In the near future, the numbers of such wearables around us will be substantial.

 And it all started…